danielkorzekwa/tennis-player-compare/doc/glicko2_tennis_skills/glicko2_tennis_skills.md

 * Volatility - Player's consistency in a tennis match.
 * Timestamp - Date and time, which tennis skill value refers to.

 Player skills are updated in an iterative scheme.
-For every tennis match, The Glicko 2 function takes skills for both players at the beginning of the match and calculates new skills at the end of the match.
+For every tennis match, the Glicko 2 function takes skills for both players at the beginning of the match and calculates new skills at the end of the match.

 ![Tennis Glicko 2](https://raw.github.com/danielkorzekwa/tennis-player-compare/master/doc/glicko2_tennis_skills/tennis-glicko2.png "Tennis Glicko 2")

-The following picture illustrates calculation details for all tennis skills: skills on serve and return for players 1 and 2.
+The following picture illustrates calculation details for all tennis skills, on serve and return for players 1 and 2.

 ![Tennis Glicko 2 - Details](https://raw.github.com/danielkorzekwa/tennis-player-compare/master/doc/glicko2_tennis_skills/tennis-glicko2-details.png "Tennis Glicko 2 - Details")